Writing Task 2

 Task 2 is worth 67% of your overall writing band score.

-You are graded in 4 criteria – Task Response, Coherence and Cohesion, Lexical Resource and Grammatical range & accuracy.
-Click on the link to view the official IELTS band descriptors (public version).
+You are graded in 4 criteria – Task Achievement, Coherence and Cohesion, Lexical Resource and Grammatical range & accuracy.
+Click on the PDF link to view the official IELTS band descriptors (public version).

 The criteria are equally weighted with 25% awarded for each category and the overall writing band score is the average of the four.
 For example…